 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments, to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this ASU replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-This ASU becomes effective for the Company in the year ending December 31, 2020, with early adoption permitted for the Company in the year ending December 31, 2019.
-The Company is currently assessing the impact that this ASU will have on its consolidated financial statements.
+This ASU becomes effective for the Company in the year ending December 31, 2020.
+This standard primarily impacts how firms account for credit losses and requires an impairment model, known as the current expected credit loss model ("CECL"), that is based on expected losses rather than incurred losses.
+Companies are required to carry an allowance for expected credit losses for most debt instruments.
+Available-for-sale debt securities are scoped out of this guidance.
+The Company's investment portfolio primarily consists of available-for-sale securities carried at fair value, Further, the Company's trade receivables do not have abnormally long terms and the Company has rarely ever written off trade receivables.
+Accordingly, the Company has determined that the adoption of this standard will not have a material impact on the Company's financial statements.